Roles is part of our Advanced Permissions feature which is available on Pro plans.

 In the same way that your user table is entirely managed and contained within your data source, the role for your users is defined in a field in your data source.
-You may need to create a new field for this.
+You will need to create a new field for this.

 The field must be of type: